omichde/BOMDock/README.md

 # Background

 I could not find a reliable Dock Icon settings application anymore, Dock Dodger is aging and not working for me under Mavericks.
-But I still wanted SpamSieve, xScope and DragThing to be removed from my dock.
+But I still wanted SpamSieve  and DragThing to be removed from my dock.
 It basically runs `defaults read/write [APPPATH] LSUIElement [PARA]` in order to tweak the app Info.plist file.

+# Caution

+Applications with hidden dock icons will not display a menu bar anymore!
+This connection is deeply rooted in OS-X and cannot be seperated/fixed.

 # Version